 You will be required to provide proof of identity in order to obtain access to your personal information.
 Save the Children Australia aims to provide access to your personal information within 30 days of receipt of a valid request.

 Save the Children Australia's privacy officer will commence an investigation into your complaint.
 You will be informed of the outcome of your complaint within a reasonable period of time following completion of the investigation.

-To update us with your communications preferences, including electing NOT to receive further information from us, or instructing us NOT to disclose your personal information to other organisations for direct marketing purposes, please contact our Supporter Care Team on 1800 76 00 11 (FREECALL, Monday to Friday, 9am to 5pm ADST).
+To update us with your communications preferences, including electing NOT to receive further information from us, please contact our Supporter Care Team on 1800 76 00 11 (FREECALL, Monday to Friday, 9am to 5pm ADST).
 We can change the types of communications you receive, or stop all communication from us.
 Please allow 28 days for your request to be processed and your preferences to take effect.